Are Print Books Going Extinct? Japanese Manga Is Keeping Printed Books Alive, But Slowly Killing The Printing Industry

 — Marianela Camacho (@nelakamacho) March 20, 2017

-Some notable companies that have been expanding digital catalog of manga include Kadokawa and Hobby Japan.
+Some notable companies that have been expanding their digital catalog of manga include Kadokawa and Hobby Japan.
 While quite a few companies are putting all categories of manga in their collection online, viewers are increasingly found to be choosing platforms that cater to a particular genre of manga.
 Niche websites such as Osoroshi Ya exclusively offer horror manga.
 These websites allow readers to browse through a highly curated manga catalog.
-These sites claim that having a specific category helps readers discover their favorite as well as new titles quickly and efficiently, without having to browse through a long list of categories.
+These sites claim that having a specific category helps readers discover their favorite as well as new titles quickly and efficiently without having to browse through a long list of categories.
 There are several categories of manga currently in circulation, and such platforms claim to have taken the approach after studying the needs and expectations of readers.

-The rising popularity of eBooks and digital copies of manga is evident from the fact that recent anime adaptations too, have been geared towards online distribution.
+The rising popularity of eBooks and digital copies of manga is evident from the fact that recent anime adaptations, too, have been geared towards online distribution.
 Multiple anime titles on Daisuki and Crunchyroll have been based on manga that has been exclusive to the digital platforms, which are also known as web manga.

 i cant believe i can borrow naruto ebook manga from my library now pic.twitter.com/iDp3jm45ki